resbaz/resbaz2018/dunedin/workshops_description.markdown

 The section below provide details of the workshop sessions that will be run during ResBaz 2018.

 Note that:
-- \* denotes the recommended introductory data analysis stream: this series of workshops will provide beginners with a solid introduction to key programming and reproducible research skills.
+- A "\*" denotes the recommended introductory data analysis stream: this series of workshops will provide beginners with a solid introduction to key programming and reproducible research skills.
 - It is highly recommended that you take the Software Capentry (SWC) morning workshops if you are a beginner/novice.
 - Most workshops are pitched as an introduction/taster to the particular topic, although some will require specific prior knowledge (e.g., learning about writing functions and packages in R requires some previous experience with the R language).